twistlock/docs/api/descriptions/policies/policies.md

 #### Minimum Rule Parameters

-To create or update a rule, the rule must specify the following:
+To create or update a rule, specify the following:

 * Rule name
-* At least 1 collection specifying a collection name (at minimum).
+* At least 1 collection specifying a collection name (at minimum)

-You can reference a collection by its name when creating / updating a rule.
-If the collection name exists in Console, the remaining resource fields for the collection will automatically be filled in.

-**Note:** The referenced collections *must* exist prior to creating / updating rules, or the API will not add / update your rules.

-In Console, the default collection is `All`.
-`All` is a collection created by the system when the software is installed / upgraded.
-When using the API, you can specify `All` as the `<COLLECTION_NAME>` to apply the default collection.
+* A block threshold (optional, but recommended)
+* An alert threshold (optional, but recommended)

 For example, to replace all the vulnerability rules for CI image deployments: